rj00a/evenio/tutorial/ch04_entities_and_components.md

 [`EntityId`]: crate::entity::EntityId

-In the next chapter, we'll see how to operate on component data from within systems.
+In the next chapter, we'll see how to operate on component data from within handlers.

 ## Bundling Components

 If our game has lots of monsters with lots of components, we might grow tired of inserting the components individually.
-To fix this, we can create a new event and system to do the inserting for us.
+To fix this, we can create a new event and handler to do the inserting for us.

 ```rust
 # use evenio::prelude::*;